MUDAL/AUTOCROFT-MVP/README.md

 # Version 1.1
 Has similar features with version 1.0 but with the following changes:
-1. No bluetooth and WiFi in the master controller.
+1. No Bluetooth and WiFi in the master controller.
 2. No EEPROM in the Nodes.
 3. Use of LCD with I2C GPIO expander for the master controller.